ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 6. ARCore ready phones that do not support GearVR or Daydream work with google cardboard but the experience is noticeably worse because of two factors.
 The lense quality of cardboard lenses and the inferior cardboard software affecting refrashrate of the display.
 This project offers a cardboard version but only because it is so accesible and cheap.
 I do not recommend using it when you have the option to use a GearVR or Daydream View headset instead.
 The quality is just not good enough.

+An overview over all the commercially available mobile VR headsets can be found [here](https://www.aniwaa.com/best-of/vr-ar/best-standalone-vr-headset/).

 # How to Seurat: